galenmckinley/galenmckinley.github.io/group.md

 ### Former group members

+Luke Gloege received his PhD in March 2020.
+His thesis research focused on understanding spatial patterns of pCO2 and CO2 fluxes across the global oceans.
+He used computer models, satellite data, in-situ observations, and data science techniques in his work.
+Luke is now a postdoc at Columbia in the Gentine group, working on land carbon cycle research.
+[Check out his webpage](https://lgloege.github.io)

 Raphael Dussin was with the McKinley group from 2018-2019, working on model development and computational tools.
 Check out his [GitHub user page](http://github.com/raphaeldussin).
 He is now in the [Ocean and Cryosphere Division at NOAA GFDL](https://www.gfdl.noaa.gov/ocean-and-cryosphere-division/).